noriakis/software/docs/stana/04-visualization.md

 ## Visualization of `inStrain` results

 The imported `inStrain` `compare` profiles can be visualized.
 The loaded genome-wide comparison table and strain cluster table can be visualized using `genomeHeatmap` and `strainClusterHeatmap` by `ComplexHeatmap`.
 For `genomeHeatmap`, typically population ANI or consensus ANI are plotted, but all the columns listed in `genomeWide_compare.tsv` can be plotted.
 The parameters to be passed to `Heatmap` can be specified with `heatmapArgs`.
 If cluster information (`stana@cl`) is available or `cl` is specified, the columns will be split to present the grouping.
+Please refer to the documentation of [`inStrain`](https://instrain.readthedocs.io/en/latest/important_concepts.html) for `popANI` and `conANI`.

 ```r